FAQ: What is a Ligne in Watchmaking?

 Personally, I prefer to use 9010 for movements up to 13 L.

 So, there you have it.
-The ligne is an important part in the history of horology and it’s still being used today.
+The ligne is an important part of the history of horology and it’s still being used today.
 To be honest, it’s something that you’ll mainly encounter if you’re into technical specifications or hobby watchmaking but it never hurts to learn something new.
-You never know when it might come in handy.
+It might come in handy some day.